 Pawpaw trees can be male, female or bisexual (meaning they produce flowers which have both male and female functioning parts).
 It’s important to be aware of this as male specimens won’t bear fruit and female trees will need a male tree somewhere nearby for fertilisation before they can set fruit.
 Trees can be easy to grow from seed, but this can make it difficult to achieve the best male – female tree combination for fruit production.
 Bisexual varieties, which are now readily available in garden centres, are self-pollinating which can make them an easier option.

 Pawpaws grow best in soils rich in organic matter, but good drainage is important to prevent root rot.
 Two weeks before planting, mix plenty of 5IN1TM Organic Plant Food into the soil.
 Pawpaws don’t like very acid soils.
 The optimum soil pH is 6.0 to 6.5.
-If the soil is more acidic than this, dig lime or dolomite into the soil at the recommended rate and allow it to settle for two weeks before planting.
+If the soil is more acidic than this, after you’ve checked with a Soil pH Test Kit, dig lime or dolomite into the soil at the recommended rate and allow it to settle for two weeks before planting.

 Pawpaws are prolific fruiters in warm climates.
 Plant them in a warm, sunny position and keep them well protected from frost.
 When planting, allow enough space between the trees to encourage air flow which will reduce mildew attack and allow pollinating insects to roam freely around them.
 Mulch well after planting and water well.